 I have found them to be really nicely chewy and soft on the inside.
 The flour itself adds a nice nutty flavour to the dough and the cookies stay thin and crispy without becoming really flimsy and fragile.

-So even if you don’t need to follow a gluten-free diet I urge you to gives these vegan buckwheat cookies a go.
+So even if you don’t need to follow a gluten-free diet I urge you to give these vegan buckwheat cookies a go.

 How do you make vegan buckwheat chocolate chip cookies?